 10. The VIAQ Informal working group, the responsibility of the Working Party on Pollution and Energy (GRPE), reported the new recommendation of vehicle interior air quality that focuses on the interior air emissions generated from interior materials, in a first stage.

-11. The new recommendation (M.R.X) is providing the provisions and harmonized test procedure for the measurement of interior air emissions, taking into account existing standards.
+11. The new mutual recommendation (M.R.X) is providing the provisions and harmonized test procedure for the measurement of interior air emissions, taking into account existing standards.
+There are three test modes.

-12. There are several test methods available for assessing vehicle interior air quality taking into account existing standards.
-There are three test modes, each with their own testing method.

 (a) Ambient mode:

-Simulating cars parked in the garage overnight using ambient conditions at standard conditions of 2x °C with no air exchange.
+Simulating cars parked in the garage overnight using ambient conditions

 (b) Parking mode

-Simulating cars parked outside in the sunlight at elevated temperatures using a fixed radiation heat with on air exchange.
+Simulating cars parked outside in the sunlight.

 (c) Driving mode

-Simulating driving after the vehicle has been parked in the sun starting at elevated temperatures (right after the parking mode) with air-conditioning of HVAC system on.
+Simulating driving after the vehicle has been parked in the sun.

 C. Existing regulations and standards

-13. The VIAQ IWG shall conduct comprehensive studies for the existing individual contents regarding management of the interior air quality of vehicles.
-The official bases of this harmonized set of recommendations are national standards from Korea, China, and the International Organization for Standardization (ISO).
+13. The VIAQ IWG conducted comprehensive studies for the existing individual contents regarding management of the interior air quality of vehicles.
+The bases of this harmonized set of recommendations are national standards from Korea, China, and the International Organization for Standardization (ISO).

-14. Currently, many vehicle manufacturers are already performing management on VIAQ with their own standards.
-Korea and China introduced standards on the national level.
-ISO also introduced measurement standards on substances as generated from interior materials of vehicles.

 15. Examples of existing regulations and standards

 Korea